-Michelle Wakeford is the National Ticket to Work Manager.
-Michelle has 20 years experience in developing, implementing, and researching innovative practices.
+Michelle has 20 years’ experience in developing, implementing, and researching innovative practices.
 She has been key in developing award winning partnerships and programs that support social and economic inclusion.
 Michelle has been a passionate advocate for opportunities and support for young people transitioning from school to employment.
-She has a particular focus on increasing expectations and opportunities of young people with disability through career and workforce development and inclusive and meaningful community participation.

-Samantha Trent is the National Ticket to Work project officer.
-Samantha has over 6 years’ experience working within the Disability Employment Service sector, in which she developed an interest in making a difference in the lives of others.
-Working with the Disability Employment Services area has given Samantha experience in working within the local area and liaising with parents and discussing post school options.
+Samantha has over 6 years’ experience working within the Disability Employment sector, in which she developed an interest in making a difference in the lives of others.
 Samantha was part of the original Ticket to Work pilot project in 2012, and has seen first-hand the benefits of working together to ensure effective school transition.
 She now can use her experience to support others to do good work.

-Amy Scott is the Partnerships & Development Coordinator.
+Currently on maternity leave until January 2021.
 Amy has several years’ experience managing operations and coordinating programs across the education and not-for-profit sectors, in the UK and Australia.
-Most recently Amy was the Operations Manager of a national Recovery College for a large community mental health provider, where co-design and co-production was at the heart of all service design.
-She has worked extensively developing programs that support people experiencing mental health distress (and their families and carers), which included programs to assist the understanding of and transition to the National Disability Insurance Scheme (NDIS).
-Amy firmly believes that everyone has a right to employment if they would like to and thinks it can form a celebrated part of our identity.
+She has worked extensively developing programs that support people experiencing mental health distress (and their families and carers).
+Amy firmly believes that everyone has a right to employment and thinks employment can form a celebrated part of our identity.